Geohaz API Overview

 Update Geohaz JobPATCH/platform/geohaz/v1/jobs/jobIdUpdates GEOHAZ job.

-A layer must be specified in every GEOHAZ job.
+A data layer must be specified in every GEOHAZ job.
 Every layer is defined by its type (geocode or hazard), name, engineType (RL or HD), and version.

 Geocode Layers